mackoel/vbSPT/README.txt

  warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

- If you use vbSPT please cite: "Person F,Lindén M, Unoson C, Elf J, Extracting intracellular reaction rates from single molecule tracking data, Nature Methods 10, 265–269 (2013). doi:10.1038/nmeth.2367"
+ If you use vbSPT please cite: "Person F, Lindén M, Unoson C, Elf J, Extracting intracellular reaction rates from single molecule tracking data, Nature Methods 10, 265–269 (2013). doi:10.1038/nmeth.2367"